Find Affordable College Courses

 Read More…

-Out of the 48 schools in Massachusetts that were part of this year’s ranking, University of Massachusetts Amherst landed the # 2 spot on the list.
-Located in the suburb of Amherst, UMass Amherst is a public college with a very large student population.
+The in-demand bachelor’s degree programs at University of Massachusetts Amherst helped the school earn the #2 place on this year’s ranking of the most popular history schools in Massachusetts.
+Located in the large suburb of Amherst, UMass Amherst is a public college with a fairly large student population.

 About 52% of the students majoring in history at the school are women while 48% are male.